Johnson Street Bridge: Condition assessment

-During October and November 2009, the Province of BC declined to contribute to funding the bridge project.
-A few weeks later the federal government approved a $21 million grant for the replacement project.
-Federal funding came from the Build Canada Fund.

-In December 2009, a counter petition was launched to force the city to go to a referendum to obtain approval for funding bylaw No.09-057 to borrow $42 million towards the total of $63 million, with $21 million coming from federal funding.
-The text of the petition reads: "I, the undersigned elector residing or owning real property within the City of Victoria, do hereby present my name on this elector response form for the purpose of opposing the Council of the City of Victoria adopting Loan Authorization (Johnson Street Bridge) Bylaw No. 09-057 without first obtaining the assent of the electors by a vote (referendum)."
-Signatures were to be gathered by January 4, 2010.
-On January 4, 2010, organizers presented a successful counter petition to City Hall, with 9872 valid Victoria elector signatures.
-The borrowing bylaw for the bridge project went to a referendum.
-In February 2010, the city commissioned MMM Group to prepare a full Class C report on comparable options for replacement and rehabilitation.
+During October and November 2009, the provincial government declined to contribute to funding the bridge project.
+A few weeks later the federal government approved a $21 million grant for the replacement project, funding of which came from the Build Canada Fund.
+In December 2009, a counter petition was launched to force the city to go to a referendum to obtain approval to borrow the further $42 million needed towards the $63 million total cost.
+In February 2010, the city commissioned MMM Group to prepare a full Class C report on comparable options for both replacement and rehabilitation.